ligang19999/115/courses/高级计量经济学/Finance and Corporate Innovation_A Survey.md

 * while CVC-backed firms are younger, riskier, and less profitable than IVC-backed firms, they are more innovative in the sense that they generate more patents and patents with higher future citations received.
 * Further, their analysis identifies two possible channels through which CVCs benefit
 innovation:
   * (i) the technological fit between CVCs’ parent firms and the start-up companies backed by them;
   * (ii) CVCs’ greater tolerance for failure than IVCs.

 <hr align = "center" width="90%" size = 5 color = 'lightgreen'/>

-<mark>Venture capital investment structure affects innovation as well</mark>

 **Paper:** Mao et al.(2016).Unleashing innovation, Working Paper

+**intuition:**

+* Venture capital investment structure affects innovation as well

 **Content:**